Sertraline: Side effects

 Sertraline and SSRI antidepressants in general may be associated with bruxism and other movement disorders.
 Sertraline appears to be associated with microscopic colitis, a rare condition of unknown etiology.

 Sexual

 Like other SSRIs, sertraline is associated with sexual side effects, including sexual arousal disorder, erectile dysfunction and difficulty achieving orgasm.
 While nefazodone and bupropion do not have negative effects on sexual functioning, 67% of men on sertraline experienced ejaculation difficulties versus 18% before the treatment.
 Sexual arousal disorder, defined as "inadequate lubrication and swelling for women and erectile difficulties for men", occurred in 12% of people on sertraline as compared with 1% of patients on placebo.
 The mood improvement resulting from the treatment with sertraline sometimes counteracted these side effects, so that sexual desire and overall satisfaction with sex stayed the same as before the sertraline treatment.
 However, under the action of placebo the desire and satisfaction slightly improved.

-Some people continue experiencing sexual side effects after they stop taking SSRIs.
+Post-ssri sexual dysfunction

+Post-SSRI sexual dysfunction (PSSD) is an iatrogenic condition in which sexual side effects persist after discontinuation of serotonin reuptake inhibiting antidepressants, including sertraline.
+Characteristic symptoms include genital numbness, pleasureless or weak orgasm, loss of libido, and erectile dysfunction; non-sexual symptoms such as emotional blunting and cognitive impairment may also occur.
+The condition can arise after even brief exposure to a serotonin reuptake inhibitor and may persist indefinitely; there is currently no established treatment.
+The DSM-5 noted in 2013 that serotonin reuptake inhibitor-induced sexual dysfunction may persist after the agent is discontinued.
+The UK's Medicines and Healthcare products Regulatory Agency received its first report of a sexual dysfunction persisting after an SSRI was stopped — involving fluoxetine — in 1991, and sertraline has been among the SSRIs most frequently implicated in subsequent reports.

+A 2023 retrospective cohort study of over 12,000 males estimated the risk of irreversible sexual dysfunction at approximately 0.46% of patients treated with serotonergic antidepressants, including SSRIs, though the actual prevalence remains uncertain and the condition is likely underreported.
+A 2023 systematic review found that nearly every SSRI currently marketed has been associated with reports of PSSD, with escitalopram, citalopram, paroxetine, sertraline, and fluoxetine accounting for the majority of reported cases.

+In 2019, the European Medicines Agency's Pharmacovigilance Risk Assessment Committee (PRAC) recommended that product labels for all SSRIs and SNRIs, including sertraline, be updated to state that sexual dysfunction may be long-lasting even after treatment is stopped.
+Health Canada followed with similar label updates in 2021.
+In 2024, Australia's Therapeutic Goods Administration aligned all SSRI and SNRI product information to reflect this risk, noting that sertraline already carried a warning about persistent sexual dysfunction.